ooni/translations/Guidelines for OONI Explorer.md

-# Guidelines: Translating the OONI Explorer
+# Guidelines: Translating OONI Explorer

-[OONI Explorer](https://explorer.ooni.org/) is an open data resource on Internet censorship around the world consisting of millions of measurements on network inteference.
-Since 2012, more than 800 million of network measurements have been collected from more than 240 countries.
+[OONI Explorer](https://explorer.ooni.org/) is an open data resource on internet censorship around the world.
+Since 2012, millions of network measurements have been collected from more than 200 countries.
 OONI Explorer sheds light on internet censorship and other forms of network interference worldwide.

-**By translating the OONI Explorer interface, you are enabling researchers, journalists, activists and users to track Internet censorship in their countries!**
+**By translating the OONI Explorer interface, you are enabling researchers, journalists, and human rights defenders to track internet censorship in their countries!**

 Translating OONI Explore is therefore important, and the OONI team can't thank you enough.